NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 * For subject token validation, the TTS in Trust Domain II MUST validate the access token issued by its local AS.

 * The TTS in trust domain II SHOULD transcribe the workflow-related claims from the subject token to the claims of the issued Txn-Token.
-See Claims Transcription (Section 4.3).
+See Claims Transcription ({{trans}}).

 Domain II will proceed to use the obtained Txn-Token II normally, as defined in {{?I-D.ietf-oauth-transaction-tokens}}.

 ## Mode B: Direct Txn-Token Exchange

-This section defines the requests and responses for Mode B as described in Section 3.2.
+This section defines the requests and responses for Mode B as described in {{modeb}}.

 ### Token Exchange for Txn-JAG
 Workload A in Trust Domain I performs token exchange with the AS in Trust Domain I to obtain a Txn-JAG that can be used with the TTS in Trust Domain II.

 #### Txn-JAG Request
-The request follows the same format as defined in Section 4.1.1.1, except for the resource or audience claim:
+The request follows the same format as defined in {{exchangeforJAG}}, except for the resource or audience claim:

 **resource**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.** if audience is not set.
 It MUST be the URI of the TTS in Trust Domain II.